canonical/charmed-kubeflow-documentation/docs/how-to/manage/configure-unprivileged-workloads.rst

 Requirements
 ---------------------

-* A Charmed Kubeflow deployment with version 1.10 or later.
+* A Charmed Kubeflow deployment with version `1.10` or later.
+* The `kubeflow-profiles` charm should be using the `1.10` or any later track.
 * The Istio CNI plugin has been enabled.
 See :ref:`enable Istio CNI plugin<enable_istio_cni>` for more details.